Use the Flag

 According to Wikipedia our flag should be listed as an "unofficial flag" as well which is fine since the most popular international flags and social movement flags appear there.

 We believe that our flag should represent ideals and causes that are based in the ideals of justice, equality, peace and unity.
-The author of the flag the Ambassador Col. Michael Sher used an asymmetrical design with vivid contrasting colors that identify with the four corners of the planet, the four elements and four great indigenous human races.
-According to vexillology experts the flag is very distinguishable and unique from other flags representing indigenous peoples.
+The author of the flag Michael Sher used an asymmetrical design with vivid contrasting colors that identify with the four corners of the planet, the four elements and four great indigenous human races.
+According to vexillology experts, the flag is very distinguishable and unique from other flags representing indigenous peoples.